 One day after the Women’s March on Washington, though, it’s apparent that women’s rights are still not secure.

 A recent NARAL report reveals that access to abortion and birth control are threatened more now than at any time since Roe.
-At least 46 new anti-abortion measures have been introduced in state legislatures since the start of 2017 alone, and Trump’s cabinet picks are as opposed to reproductive rights as they are to LGBT equality.
+At least 46 new anti-abortion measures have been introduced in state legislatures since the start of 2017 alone, and Trump’s cabinet picks are as opposed to reproductive rights as they are to LGBTQ equality.

 There were lots of queers of every stripe marching in DC and in sister demonstrations worldwide.
 But if you still don’t think this is your fight, here are seven reasons you’re wrong.

 When it comes to oppression, the right has long used shame and stigma to marginalize both women and gay people.
 Now, they’re using the same techniques to make trans people into boogeymen.

 They’re fighting so businesses can discriminate against anyone who “sins” by using birth control, having an abortion, or having gay sex.
 The more we can work together against our common enemy, the better.

 We’re longtime allies.Getty Images

 Gay men have long counted on their straight female allies for friendship, advice and sometimes even a date.
 It was a straight woman, Jeanne Manford, who founded PFLAG (Parents, Families and Friends of Lesbians and Gays) in 1973.